 - LED light source

 - Where appropriate, it also includes subassemblies (i.e., driver or other parts) and/or assembly aids (to facilitate installation)

-How can I make sure that my modified fixture can maintain its certification
+How can I ensure that my modified fixture can maintain its certification?

 The retrofit kits have been investigated to determine that, when installed in accordance with the manufacturer’s instructions, they do not adversely affect the operation of the fixture.

 How can someone know if a fixture has been modified?

 A fixture that has been modified can no longer accept non-LED lamps.
 This fixture has a label provided by the retrofit kit manufacturer affixed to the luminaire (visible during relamping) that indicates the luminaire has been modified and can no longer operate the originally intended lamp(s).

 With which fixtures is my LED luminaire Retrofit Kit compatible?